Milkweed & Monarch STEM Study: Life Cycle Learning + Habitat Restoration

 Adult Butterfly

-Pollinates flowers and searches for milkweed to lay eggs.
+Pollinates flowers and searches for milkweed on which to lay the next generation of eggs.

 STEM Study Setup (Simple + Repeatable)